-North Korea continues to try to work with small foreign firms to develop its resources and there may be potential, particularly in the seas adjacent to China, and also in deeper waters on the east, but little activity is likely whilst sanctions in the country persist.
+North Korea continues to try to work with small foreign firms to develop its resources and there may be potential, particularly in the seas adjacent to China, and also in deeper waters on the east, but little activity is likely whilst the current government remains in power and sanctions on the country persist.

 Thus Korea (North) is not forecast by Globalshift to achieve any commercial oil or gas production in the short or medium term future.

-For recent events see the News
+For any recent events see the News

 Excel files - histories and forecasts of production and wells in any category for all countries and regions